 Norm’s Farms, a family farm in Pittsboro NC, is owned by Rodger, Ann and Erin Lenhardt.
 The farm is named for Rodger’s dad Norm, a man with a vision of why farm to table and eating local are important to local communities; and an long-time advocate of farm preservation, city planning and wildlife protection.
 Norm’s home base and original farm was in Hartsburg MO and was the inspiration for his son Rodger’s North Carolina-based business, named in his dad’s Honor.

-In Pittsboro, the 30 acre orchard of naturally-grown tiny elderberries is harvested by hand in the morning, destemmed and cleaned with pure water and frozen before 5 pm each day to lock in the flavor and amazing health benefits of these antioxidant-packed little berries.
+In Pittsboro, the naturally-grown tiny elderberries are harvested by hand in the morning, destemmed and cleaned with pure water and frozen before 5 pm each day to lock in the flavor and amazing health benefits of these antioxidant-packed little berries.

 You’ll hardly ever see fresh elderberries for sale at grocery stores or farmer’s markets.
 One of the reasons is that they are very perishable – the other reason is that they must be properly deseeded or cooked before you enjoy their flavor and health benefits.